Home · Blog · Economics & Policy · · Updated Nov 21, 2025 · 6 min read

 Conclusion

-By pairing SORAMITSU’s blockchain technology with the Central Bank of Solomon Islands’ regulatory vision, Bokolo Cash offers a model for how mobile-first nations can embrace digital currency securely and sustainably.
+By combining SORAMITSU’s blockchain technology with CBSI’s regulatory framework, the PoC demonstrates how mobile-first nations can explore digital currency safely and effectively.

 FAQs